 By statutory requirement, each Federal Reserve Bank must establish its discount rates at least every 14 days, subject to review and determination by the Board of Governors.
 Reserve Banks currently establish discount rates for three lending programs:

-The primary credit rate is above the FOMC's target for the federal funds rate.
-The spread between these two rates may vary.
+The rate is set relative to the FOMC’s target range for the federal funds rate.

 The secondary credit rate is above the primary credit rate.
 The spread between these two rates also may vary.

 The seasonal credit rate is based on market interest rates.
 It is reset on the first business day of each two-week reserve maintenance period to reflect movements in market interest rates over the previous maintenance period.

 Because primary credit is the Federal Reserve's main Discount Window program, the Federal Reserve at times uses the term "discount rate" to mean the primary credit rate.

 The interest rates applied to primary and secondary credit will change periodically to complement changes in the FOMC's target for the federal funds rate and to achieve broad monetary policy goals.

 By law, depository institutions that maintain reservable transaction accounts or nonpersonal time deposits (as defined in Regulation D) may establish borrowing privileges at the Discount Window.
 Eligibility to borrow is not dependent on or related to the use of Federal Reserve priced services.